xiekeyang/oci-discovery/cas-template.md

 * `encoded`, matching `encoded` in the `digest` rule.

 and expand the URI Template as defined in [RFC 6570 section 3][rfc6570-s3].
+If the expanded URI reference is a relative reference, it MUST be resolved following [RFC 3986 section 5][rfc3986-s5].

 ## Example